Regret analysis of the Piyavskii-Shubert algorithm for global Lipschitz optimization: Error bounds

-In this section we present a formal proof of Theorem~\ref{thm:rate_of_stoped_piyavskii}.
-Before proving the main result, we first state a useful lemma analogous to Lemma~\ref{lem:outofXe}.
-It shows that if the \epiya{} observes $f$ at a suboptimal point $x_i$, then the next query points $x_j$ are all distant from $x_i$ and in any case it never queries points that are too close to each other.
-In other words, the \epiya{} does not explore too much in suboptimal regions and it does not waste evaluations on neighboring points.
+Another important implication of \Cref{l:fh} is that if the \piya{} observes $f$ at a $\Delta$-suboptimal point $\bx_i$, then all the next query points $\bx_j$ are at least $(\Delta/L)$-distant from $\bx_i$.
+In other words, the algorithm does not explore too much in suboptimal regions.